-The rapid rate of current climate change creates urgency to understand the context of abrupt changes in the past and also the need to predict rates of sea level rise.
-Glaciers, ice sheets, and subglacial environments contain evidence of past atmospheric composition and climate which enables understanding current and future climate evolution.
+The rapid rate of current climate change creates urgency to understand the behavior of abrupt changes in the past as a guide to future abrupt changes and also the need to predict rates of sea level rise.
+Glaciers, ice sheets, and subglacial environments directly record, in layers, components of past atmospheres ranging from a single storm event to states of the Earth's climate system.
+These unique glacial archives inform our understanding of current and future climate evolution.
 In addition, understanding glacial dynamics, stability of ice sheets and ice sheet response to climate change are imperative for predicting rapid sea level rise.
-The under-explored subglacial realm preserves unique biological, geochemical, and geological environments.
+The under-explored cryospheric realm is the only established archive that preserves the unique evolution and interaction of atmosphere, biosphere and geosphere for millions of years.
 For all of these areas of science, extracting this evidence involves drilling and coring into and through glaciers and the polar ice sheets, a specialized and challenging endeavor that requires extensive planning, technology, and logistics.